 I wanted to write about the Road Captains from the Fort Worth HOG Chapter.
-Primarily because I ride with them, know them, see what they do on rides, and have an enormous amount of respect for them.
 They are often taken for granted and just seen as someone leading or trailing behind each group.
-Some just see them as part of our Chapters structure of group riding and don't take much notice as to what is going on that makes these riders so special.
-What most people don't know is the amount of sacrifice our Road Captains give to help make our rides safe.
-Even outside of riding events they give their time unselfishly so that all of the Chapters members can have a fun filled day.
+Some just see them as part of our Chapters structure of group riding.
+They don't take much notice as to what makes these riders so special.
+What most people don't know is the amount of sacrifice our Road Captains make to help make our rides safe.
+Outside of riding events they give their time unselfishly so all of the Chapters members can have a fun-filled day.

 I began asking our Road Captains about what it meant and what it took to become and stay a road captain within the Chapter.
 The responses and explanations honestly took me by surprise.
 I knew they were excellent and experienced riders but did not understand what happened behind the scenes.
 One of the first responses from a Road Captain I talked to was "time".
 He said outside of your job and family, the responsibilities of being a Road Captain would consume a tremendous amount of your free time.
 So I asked him to elaborate….